-Subject to the terms and conditions of the Underwriting Agreement between the Company and Oppenheimer & Co., Inc., J.C.
+Subject to the terms and conditions of the Underwriting Agreement among the Company, the Investment Manager and Oppenheimer & Co., Inc., J.C.
 Bradford & Co. and Fahnestock & Co.
 Inc., as the Representatives of the Underwriters, each of the Underwriters named below has severally agreed to purchase from the Company, and the Company has agreed to sell to the Underwriters, the respective number of Common Shares set forth opposite its name below:

-UNDERWRITER NUMBER OF COMMON SHARES
+UNDERWRITER COMMON

 Oppenheimer & Co., Inc

-J.C.
-Bradford & Co

-Fahnestock & Co.
-Inc

-Total 2,000,000
+Total .
+2,00 00,000